 Please check yourself in for your treatment.
 You do this by scanning the barcode on your appointment card at the nurse's desk.
-If it is not your first treatment, once you have checked in you can take a seat in the waiting room.
+Once you have checked in you can take a seat in the waiting room.

 One of your treatment radiation therapists will come and get you when they are ready for you to have your treatment.